Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.1/about/brand.md

 </div>

 ### Responsive SVG

-<hr class="d-none"><!-- Boosted mod: to prevent following paragraphs to be styled like docs links -->

 Boosted uses —and recommends to use— **a single SVG file for both logos**, since it's lightweight and easily made responsive.
 Here is the unminified SVG content: